James Stewart Boyce

 - Final Test Match 1965 Wallabies v South Africa, 2nd Test Brisbane

 Jim Boyce was a prominent part of the golden age of Australian rugby in the early to mid-1960’s.
 Tall, with a solid build, Jim had the size to comfortably play across the three-quarter line with a preference for outside centre.
 Boyce was quick, ran strongly, possessed a safe pair of hands, and tackled more than effectively.
-In an era when wingers threw into the lineout, both brothers perfected the art and had a magnificent understanding with lineout ace, Rob Heming, and this contributed greatly to Australia's successes in this period.
+In an era when wingers threw into the lineout, both Jim and his twin brother Stewart, perfected the art and had a magnificent understanding with lineout ace, Rob Heming, and this contributed greatly to Australia's successes in this period.

 Born in Sydney, Boyce was educated at The Scots College.
-He and his brother joined fellow future Wallaby Rupert Rosenblum in the 1st XV for two seasons (1958-59) and won the GPS premiership in their final year.
+Both brothers joined fellow future Wallaby Rupert Rosenblum in the 1st XV for two seasons (1958-59) and won the GPS premiership in their final year.

 From his debut, Jim played in 12 of the Wallabies’ next 13 Tests through to the end of the 1965 home series against South Africa.
 He enjoyed some of Australia’s greatest ever victories during that run - the two away wins against South Africa in 1963, the first time the Springboks had lost back-to-back Tests all century; the 20-5 defeat of New Zealand in 1964, the largest loss at home in All Black history; and the 2-0 home series win over South Africa in 1965.